-Same
+transferee shall have priority over any liens in favour of such other persons.

+PART VI

+The Investment Asset

+Establishment of investment asset

 (2) An investment asset constitutes a current and irrevocable property right and interest consisting, collectively, of the following rights and interests without duplication:

-[OLC Note: For the moment I have more or less just cut and pasted the language you proposed in instructions received on April 14th.
-If we have time, we should revisit the language.]

-1. The right to impose, bill, invoice, collect and receive the clean energy adjustment from specified consumers, including the right to determine the amount of the clean energy adjustment in accordance with this Act.
+1. The right to impose, bill, invoice, collect and receive clean energy adjustments from specified consumers, [including the right to determine the amount of the aggregate clean energy adjustment in accordance with this Act].

-2. The right to receive and collect all amounts in respect of the clean energy adjustment that are imposed, billed and invoiced under this Act, including any amounts that all amounts in respect of the clean energy adjustment that are held by electricity vendors or other prescribed parties.
+2. The right to receive and collect all amounts in respect of clean energy adjustments that are imposed, billed and invoiced under this Act, including any amounts in respect of clean energy adjustments that are held by electricity vendors or other prescribed parties.

 3. All rights and entitlements under such accounts as may be prescribed by regulation and all amounts on deposit in such accounts.